arielalvesdutra/arielalvesdutra/README.md

 # About

 Hi, my name is Ariel Alves Dutra.
 I'm a Web Software Developer.
 I've a graduation of Analysis and System Development (2019) at UNISINOS.

-I love code and I believe that it's possible to build good software to make the society better.

-# Formal Experience
+# Formal experience

 I have 1 year and 9 months of professional experience.
 1 year as PHP Developer and 9 months as Java Developer.
 I worked with web development implementing solutions for e-commerce, tourism and freight sectors.